Onishidato/DND_Youtube_All_In_One/README.md

 2. **Playback Controls**:
    - Seek Seconds: How many seconds to jump when using seek controls
-   - Display Progress Bar: Show/hide the video progress bar
+   - Progress Bar: Show/hide and customize the video progress bar
-   - Progress Bar Color: Customize the color of the progress bar
-   - Display Timestamp: Show/hide the current time and duration
+   - Timestamp Display: Show/hide the current time and duration

 3. **Timestamp Settings**:
-   - Timestamp Template: Format for inserting timestamps (`{ts}` for timestamp, `{link}` for URL)
+   - Timestamp Template: Format for inserting timestamps
    - Timestamp Offset: Subtract seconds from current time (useful for reaction time)
-   - Pause on Timestamp Insert: Automatically pause video when inserting a timestamp
+   - Auto-pause: Configure if video should pause when inserting a timestamp

 4. **Mini Player Settings**:
    - Enable Mini Player: Allow videos to be detached into floating mini player
-   - Remember Mini Player Position: Save position between sessions
+   - Remember Position: Save mini player position between sessions
-   - Enable Keyboard Shortcuts: Use keyboard to control playback
+   - Keyboard Shortcuts: Use keyboard to control playback

 ### File Organization Settings
 Customize how and where your video summary notes are saved: